 The great thing about muffins is that they are easily portable.
 My daughter often takes a snack to school with her to enjoy after lunch and these make a great breaktime treat.

 Refrigerator: Wait until your muffins are fully cooled, then store them in an airtight container.
 They are fine at room temperature for a couple of days.
 Or, keep them in the fridge for up to 5 days.

 Freezer: Almond flour muffins freeze well for up to 3 months.
 I like to make a double batch and take one out at a time when I want a treat!

 To reheat: Defrost overnight.
 Then, reheat the muffins in the microwave for 20 seconds.

 More Keto Muffin Recipes

 Tried this recipe?
 Give it a star rating below!

 - 2 cup / 200g almond flour or ground almonds.
-NOT super-fine almond flour
+Use 2 tablespoons less for super-fine almond flour

 - lemon zest, grated from 1 lemon